 Permits must be properly displayed as noted below.
 Exceptions must be approved by the Security Office in advance.

-- Automobiles– Permit should be hung from the interior rearview mirror, facing forward.
-If no rear view mirror, contact the Security Office.
+- Automobiles—Permit should be hung from the interior rearview mirror, facing forward.
+If no rear view mirror, contact the Police/Security Department.

 - All parts of the vehicle MUST be inside the designated parking space, which is generally indicated by two white lines.
 NOTE: Some spaces also include a back line.
 Parking in grassed areas is not permitted unless at the direction of special event parking staff.